5 Ways to Get Your High Schooler in Back-to-Homeschool Mode

 - how much a parent wants to be involved with the daily teaching

 Another factor to consider when choosing curriculum is a student’s overall academic goals.
-Does your son want to attend college?
+Does your student want to attend college?
 Then you’ll probably want to integrate a foreign language curriculum into your plans.
-Is your daughter aiming for a career in writing?
-Then you may need to consider a homeschool high school writing curriculum that lets her hone her talents.
+Is your child aiming for a STEM career?
+Then you may need to consider a homeschool high school STEM program to bolster their learning.
 Talking these alternatives through with your teen will help you pin down the best mix of resources for the year ahead.